 In late June 1982, the Auckland post-punk community gathered in strength for a Blam Blam Blam fundraiser featuring Danse Macabre, Screaming Meemees, Blond Comedy, Prime Movers, The Bongos, The Dabs and Zombies of The Stratosphere.
 But it was over.
 Don McGlashan headed to Australia with From Scratch then on to the UK and America.

-In January 1984, Blam Blam Blam reformed for a Radio With Pictures special and live album taped at Auckland’s Mainstreet.
+In late January 1984, Blam Blam Blam reformed for two Gluepot dates and a Radio With Pictures special and live album taped at Auckland’s Mainstreet.
 The split LP The Blam Blam Blam Story (shared with Netherworld Dancing Toys) featured a horn section and new songs, including the last they wrote, ‘Agency’, and ‘Beach On Forty Second Street’.
 It climbed to No. 27 during a four-week chart stay in March 1984.
 Career compilation The Complete Blam Blam Blam was issued by Propeller in 1993.

 Blam Blam Blam reformed for a May 2003 nationwide tour with The Chills and The Newmatics and again in 2007 in Auckland.
 Their music remains one of the best reflections of the early 1980s in New Zealand.

 Tim Mahon was a member of Export Lamb, Avant Garage and Dead Sea Scrolls (the last based in London) before becoming an arts coordinator at Manukau City Council in 1989.
-There he played a crucial role in funding and supported the Urban Pacific sounds including the imporant Proud album in 1993.
-He also managed the South Auckland vocal trio Ma-V-Elle in the 1990s.
+There he played a crucial role in funding and supported the Urban Pacific sounds, including the important Proud album in 1993.
+He also managed South Auckland vocal trio Ma-V-Elle in the 1990s.

-Mark Bell was in Coconut Rough, Big Sideways and more recently the Jordan Luck Band.
+Mark Bell was in Coconut Rough, Big Sideways and the Jordan Luck Band.
 He is a long-time writer for NZ Musician magazine.

-Don McGlashan was in From Scratch, The Front Lawn and then found chart success with The Muttonbirds.
-He is regarded as one New Zealand's leading songwriters and is on the board of APRA.
+Don McGlashan was in From Scratch, The Front Lawn and then found chart success with The Mutton Birds.
+He is regarded as one New Zealand's leading songwriters and from 2010-2016 was a writer-director on the board of APRA.